-Hi!
-I’m the Good Goat Momma.
 I am a former reading and ESL teacher.
-Now, I am a homeschooling mom of three and wife to my husband of 13 years.
+Currently, I am a homeschooling mom of five and wife to my husband of 3 years.
 I left the teaching profession, not because I did not like teaching but because I felt a great obligation to my family that I could not fulfill while working.
 From the beginning I felt a need to homeschool on the cheap, since the family would benefit from one less paycheck.
-I already a had a great amount of free resources that I had pulled from as a teacher and had confidence that I could build the curriculum for my own children from the ground up using free or cheap resources from the internet and other places.
+I already a had a great amount of free resources that I had pulled from while a teacher and had confidence that I could build the curriculum for my own children from the ground up using free or cheap resources from the internet and other places.

-For fun I spend my time sewing, crocheting, writing, or reading.
-Sometimes I will neglect one of those habits for a while but these are the ones I always come back to.
+For fun I spend my time crocheting, handlettering, and gardening and reading.
 I am the non-fiction lover in the family, so most of my reading is done on the internet about faith, good health, or current events.
-Sewing and crochet are my creative outlets.
-My husband encouraged them and I have taught myself over the last couple of years using mostly internet resources (shocker, I know).
+Crochet, handlettering and doodling are my creative outlets.
+Gardening is my therapy.
+I have taught myself most of these skills using internet resources (shocker, I know) and the library, so I practice what I preach.
 I also have a couple of manuscripts for children’s books that I work on occasionally, but none of them have been published.
 It is mostly dedication that is lacking.

-One of the things that I did after we made the decision, was to join every Facebook group I could, read every homeschool blog I could and attempted to wrap my brain around this new life.
-As I go more comfortable in my new role, I noticed how many others were wary, undecided, lacking confidence and needed advice or materials.
-I knew that part of the reason for my quick transition was my 15 years teaching.
+Soon after we first began homeschooling, I joined every Facebook group I could, read every homeschool blog I could, and attempted to wrap my brain around this new life.
+As I got more comfortable in my new role, I noticed how many others were wary, undecided, lacking confidence and needed advice or materials.
+I knew that part of the reason for my quick transition was my 16 years teaching.
 I had experience on many grade levels and all subjects.
-I was attracted to the questions that all of these mothers helped and I found myself hanging out on site just to answer the next question.
+I was attracted to the questions that all of these mothers asked and I found myself hanging out on site or another just to answer the next question.
 Yep, I was a question stalker.
 I suppose this new role took the place of the dependence that my teaching colleagues and I had on one another.
 The exchange was wonderful.
 I gained as much from the moms as I was hoping to give.